oguzal/LordOfTheRingsApi/LotrSDK/LotrSDK/README.md

       ..
   }
   </code>
   The SDK is created using Visual Studio.
-The solution file is  LotrSDK/LotrSDK.sln which opens both the SDK project(a class library named as "LotrSDK") and Unit Test Project.
+The solution file is  LotrSDK/LotrSDK.sln which opens both the SDK project(a class library named as "LotrSDK") and Integration Test Project.
   To use the SDK you need to  reference the LotrSDK class library.
-The Unit Test Project("LotrSDKClientTests") references it and contains unit tests for the methods of the SDK project and
+The Integration Test Project("LotrSDKClientTests") references it and contains the tests for the methods of the SDK project .

+ ## Instructions:

+1. Create an account on  https://the-one-api.dev/sign-up
+2. Clone this repo in your pc
+3. Open the solution file (Preferably with Visual Studio)
+4. Add your bearer token on  line 81 in the .runsettings file under LotrSDKTests project
+5. Run Unit tests

-TODO LIST:
+## TODO LIST:

-- Unit Tests are not mocked and not complete
+1. Only 5 endpoints are covered so far
-- Code needs to be refactored
+2. More Tests need to be added